Tuesday, February 09, 2021

 Also, “The Vulcan Affair” features the first reading of the famous catchphrase of the series, “Open Channel D.” Though here, it is modified a bit as “Channel D is open.”

-I hadn’t seen The Man from U.N.C.L.E. in quite a long time, and watching “The Vulcan Affair” in 2015 reminds me how well the episodes are assembled.
+I hadn’t seen The Man from U.N.C.L.E. in quite a long time, and watching “The Vulcan Affair” it reminds me how well the episodes are assembled.
 This inaugural show is pacey, thrilling, and strongly focused on the choices that the characters make.